 The best real money UK poker sites have perfected the art of web gambling and are now offering a gaming experience that's above and beyond even the real thing.
 When you join one of these top poker sites for UK players, you know that they'll take care of the details so you can focus on your hole cards.

 Play Poker at 888 Poker, CardsChat.com's Top Rated Poker Site »

 At the end of 2014, the UK government introduced some important changes regarding taxation for online gambling operators.
 Since these changes have come into effect, a number of UK players have been asking what that means for their gambling profits.

 To clear up any confusion and outline why playing in the UK is still TAX FREE, check out our Q&A on gambling tax:

-But what if I make a living as a professional poker player/ gambler?
+Does this affect me as a professional poker player/ gambler?

 Poker players and gamblers that are residents in the UK do not face being taxed on their winnings, even if it's there "job".
 Because of the UK government's definition of gambling, it's debatable whether or not "poker player" can be classed as full time employment.
 This fact, coupled with the tax free nature of the UK's gambling system, means that you won't have to declare any winnings to the tax man; regardless of whether this money represents your sole source of income.